jeffpar/pcjs.v1/devices/pc/machine/compaq/README.md

 Released in late 1986.

-PCjs has detailed information about the [DeskPro 386 ROMs](/devices/pc/rom/compaq/bios/deskpro386/) and system boards.
+PCjs has detailed information about the [DeskPro 386 ROMs](/devices/pc/rom/compaq/bios/deskpro386/) and system boards, along with a number of [DeskPro 386 Machines](/devices/pc/machine/compaq/deskpro386/).

 I also have the hard-to-find **COMPAQ Technical Reference Guide** for the DeskPro 386/25 (Vol. 1), which I'll post at a later date.